stevana/stateful-pbt-with-fakes/README-unprocessed.md

 # The sad state of property-based testing libraries

-*Work in progress, please don't share, but do get involved!*

 Property-based testing is a rare example of academic research that has made it to the mainstream in less than 30 years.
 Under the slogan "don't write tests, generate them" property-based testing has gained support from a diverse group of